SaraSanchezL/portfolio/README.md

 - Contact (with contact information).
 - Projects (links to most recent projects and their description).

 Each component has its associated SCSS file.

-### Tareas pendientes
+🥳 Enjoy! 🥳

+## Pending tasks 👀

 1. Readjust CSS class names, to use BEM.
 2. Cleanup of unused or repeated code.